 Anime and Manga

 - Like most anime with RPG roots, the universe of Pokémon has a literal overworld, with the characters heading through Ghibli Hills frequently.

 - The future in Sailor Moon seems to be a bright city, surrounded by nothing but green.

 - See, of course, Miyazaki's My Neighbor Totoro, Princess Mononoke, Spirited Away and, to a lesser extent, Porco Rosso and Castle in the Sky.
-Interestingly, Miyazaki's first feature Nausicaä of the Valley of the Wind has no Ghibli Hills, being set in a post-apocalyptic wasteland instead.
+Interestingly, Miyazaki's first independent feature Nausicaä of the Valley of the Wind has no Ghibli Hills, being set in a post-apocalyptic wasteland instead.

 - Also Howl's Moving Castle and Ponyo to lesser extents.
 There are very indulgent shots of the ocean and mountains, but they are significantly shorter and occur less often in other Studio Ghibli films.

 - Kiki's Delivery Service is a more western equivalent, with the suggestion that it takes place in a sort of European setting where World War II never happened.

 - The scenes in the Cagliostro countryside in his first film Lupin III: The Castle of Cagliostro qualify as well.

 - Kino's Journey has some lovely scenery between cities.